bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

   (MitM) attack, by downgrading connections to v1, or by spinning up their own nodes and getting honest nodes to make connections to them.
-  Active attacks at scale are more resource intensive in general, but in case of manual, deliberate connections (as opposed to automatic, random ones) they are also in principle detectable: even very basic checks, e.g., operators manually comparing protocol versions and session IDs (as supported by the proposed protocol), will expose the attacker.
+  Active attacks at scale are more resource intensive in general, but in the case of manual, deliberate connections (as opposed to automatic, random ones), they are also in principle detectable: even very basic checks, e.g., operators manually comparing protocol versions and session IDs (as supported by the proposed protocol), will expose the attacker.